piebotai/bot/README.md

 **It is strongly recommended to leave this value at 0.25**, which has been set as the default for two reasons:

-- Firstly, due to the nature of quantity and price decimal points, some coins have a much larger minimum order value that others.
+- Firstly, due to the nature of quantity and price decimal points, some coins have a much larger minimum order value than others.
 For exmaple, `ATOM` only has 2 decimal places for quantity, so `0.01` (the smallest amount) of `ATOM` works out at `0.133 USDT`*
 - Secondly, it prevents situations where the bot might want to rebalance a coin pair if it's `0.01 USDT` over target, which is not an efficent use of trading fees

 **Default value** - `0.25`